14th Continental Regiment: Pell's Point and White Plains

-On October 14, 1776, Washington ordered the 14th and three other Massachusetts Regiments under Glover to Pell's Point to guard against a potential enemy landing.
+On October 14, 1776, Washington ordered the 14th and three other Massachusetts Regiments, placed under Glover's temporary command, to Eastchester to guard against a potential enemy landing at Pell's Point.
 On October 18, while Washington was withdrawing the remainder of his troops to White Plains, General William Howe ordered an amphibious landing at Pell's Point.
 What ensued came to be known as the Battle of Pell's Point; it was a significant strategic victory under Glover, although it appears that he held the 14th in reserve and they did not participate directly in the battle.
+The 14th only moved forward to cover the final retreat across the Hutchinson River at the end of the day.
 As Washington's army fell back to White Plains, Glover's men continued to harass the enemy.
 On October 20, Glover's brigade launched a raid behind enemy lines to bring back 200 barrels of pork and flour that had been left in Eastchester.
 Several days later a scouting patrol from the 14th Regiment unexpectedly ran into a party of Hessians, killing twelve and taking three prisoner.
 Glover's men also participated in the Battle of White Plains, principally as part of the artillery engagement and later as the rear guard as Washington moved on to New Jersey.
 Glover's brigade left White Plains to rejoin the rest of the army on November 22.